 This trip, however, was the first one during which I didn’t get sick at all.
 I initially thought it might be because I had taken a cholera vaccine beforehand, which apparently protects against some cases of traveller’s sickness.
-Or, I thought it might also because I was taking more of a ‘well, I always get sick so what’s the point in being pedantic’ attitude and was less careful – even washing my toothbrush out with tap water after a while.
+Or, I thought it might also be because I was taking more of a ‘well, I always get sick so what’s the point in being pedantic’ attitude and was less careful – even washing my toothbrush out with tap water after a while.
 But now, two more sickness-free South-East Asian trips later, I wonder if my body hasn’t finally adjusted to some of the bugs, like a local or an expat.
 Here’s hoping!

-You can, however, definitely maximise your changes of adhering to this tip by also adhering to tips three and five.
+You can, however, definitely maximise your chances of adhering to this tip by also adhering to tips three and five.
 I would also refrain from partaking in the kebabs and other random food on the beach, as all the proper restaurants and convenience stores have food and are open 24/7; and avoid getting pool water in your drink (another probable culprit of my past malaise).